 But it’s full of so much important, useful information that I think it should be mandatory for every high school senior in the country, every young woman thinking about marriage, and every person in a position of hiring help, recruiting employees, and making important decisions.

-I gushed to my brother, a criminal defense lawyer in New York City, my friend Leslie Becknell Marx, who used to be the minister at the Unitarian Universalist Congregation in Ashland, and my daughters friend’s dad, who got had by a con man who infiltrated his software company, that they all need to read this book.
+I gushed to my brother, a criminal defense lawyer in New York City, my friend Leslie Becknell Marx, who used to be the minister at the Unitarian Universalist Congregation in Ashland, and my daughters friend’s dad, a chemist who got had by a con man who infiltrated his software company, that they all need to read this book.

 After two decades of experience working for the FBI, Mary Ellen O’Toole has seen people make the same mistake over and over again: they trust their gut instincts over logic or best evidence, sometimes with devastating outcomes.

 Like a woman O’Toole calls Paula, who started visiting a man serving a long prison sentence for serial sexual assault.